m-daniela/chat-app/Notes/work.md

 **Security**

+- adr

+They compare ets, ste with e&s and introduce something called commit then encrypt and sign, which would do the two operations in parallel.

+Regardint the security of the signcryption protocol, they define two types: outsider and insider.
+In the outsider security setting, the adversary can place chosen ciphertext attacks on the sender and the receiver, therefore having access to the signcryption and desygncryption oracles. /x????

+Insider security properties of privacy and authenticity hold if the induced

+- commitment/ 6 - tldr - commit to a value, keep it hidden but you can show it later; allows one to commit to a chosen value (or chosen statement) while keeping it hidden to others, with the ability to reveal the committed value later.[1]
+Commitment schemes are designed so that a party cannot change the value or statement after they have committed to it: that is, commitment schemes are binding.

 - pg 8
 - outsider security - the adv knows the public keys and has access to the signcryption and unsigncryption oracles of the sender and the receiver, so it can do CPAs and CCAs; the scheme is outsider secure (indistiguishable against generalized CCA2) if it is outsider secure against adaptive chosen ciphertext attacks; OR it protects the privacy of the receiver when talking to the sender from outsider intruders who don'r knwo the secret key of the sender
 - insider security - the adversary is a user of the system so the sender has access to the secret key of the receiver and for encryption, the receiver has access to the decryption key because it contains the secret key of the sender; the scheme is insider secure against gcca2 or cma attacks on the privacy or authenticity property if the corresponding induced enc/ sign scheme is secure against the attack (IND gCCA2 - enc, UF-CMA - sign); OR one of the parties is the attacker, so the scheme protects the sender's authenticity against the receiver and the receiver's privacy against the sender